 Part 1 Part 2 Part 3 The Reception of Blue in New Technological Forms and Contexts.
 “The degree to which the spectator identifies with the diegesis as his/her own hallucination fluctuates from spectator to spectator, from narrative moment to moment, from genre to genre.”
 (Gorbman, 1987, p.45).
 It is very hard to experience Blue today in the intended format that Jarman produced it in.
 This … Continue reading The Problematic Reception of Derek Jarman’s Blue – Part 4 (New Technological Contexts).

 Part 1 Part 2 Part 3 The Loneliness of the Long Distance Runner.
 The Metaphorical Use of Diegetic Sound and Music.
 The Loneliness of the Long Distance Runner has several different uses of sound; two of which aren’t musical.
-The title perhaps gives a hint that the sound of running feet on a hard ground … Continue reading The Loneliness of the Long Distance Runner – Use of Music and Sound In British Working Class Film (Part 4).
+The title perhaps gives a hint that the sound of running feet on a hard ground will play a vital role in the film.
+This rhythmic, … Continue reading The Loneliness of the Long Distance Runner – Use of Music and Sound In British Working Class Film (Part 4).

 Part 1 Part 2 Blue’s cinematic screening – Readings, Reception and Contradictions.
 “Whilst homosexuals die, many heterosexuals reach for the remote control and simply turn up the volume.
 Does it come in stereo?”
-(Jarman, 1993, p.138) The screening of Blue in cinemas during its 1993 release date is its most typical form though screenings were … Continue reading The Problematic Reception of Derek Jarman’s Blue – Part 3 (Cinematic Screenings).
+(Jarman, 1993, p.138) The screening of Blue in cinemas during its 1993 release date is its most typical form though screenings were rare and often film festival based rather than through a … Continue reading The Problematic Reception of Derek Jarman’s Blue – Part 3 (Cinematic Screenings).